LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/exercises/atoi/README.md

 But that's no good.
 We want to be able to treat that number as an actual number, like an `int`, so we can do numbery things with it, like decide how many digits of Pi to calculate.

 So how can we recover an integer that is "trapped inside" a string?
-The `atoi` function does just that.
+There is a function called `atoi` which does just that!

 `atoi` takes a `string` like `"67"` as input, and (attempts to) return the integer value trapped inside that string.
 For example:
 * `atoi("67")` is `67`